smartsupp/smartsupp.github.io/_docs/examples/customer-info.md

 Do you have eCommerce website or web application?
 Show info about customers (in Smartsupp dashboard) who are signed in on your site or app (name, email, spending and more).
 Your chat agents can see all this info while chatting with your customer.

-Customer info is linked automatically if you are using our plugins for Wordpress, Prestashop, Shopify or other know eCommerce platforms.
-See our [HELP](https://www.smartsupp.com/help/){:target='\_blank'} section for more details about plugins.

-If you are not using our plugins you can simply use our API.

 You need a connection to _your site or app user database_ to pull data from in order for API to work.
 {: .callout .callout-warning }